spring-io/dataflow.spring.io/content/documentation/2-concepts/2-what-are-streams.md

 ---
-path: "/documentation/concepts/what-are-streams/"
+path: 'concepts/what-are-streams/'
-title: "What are streams"
+title: 'What are streams'
-description: Lorem markdownum madefacta, circumtulit aliis, restabat
+description: 'Lorem markdownum madefacta, circumtulit aliis, restabat'
 ---

 # What are streams